Wilson Disease Medication

 Class Summary

 Chelating agents bind excess copper.
-Ammonium tetrathiomolybdate is being used under the investigational new drug approval of the US Food and Drug Administration (FDA) at the University of Michigan as an initial treatment for patients who present with neurologic or psychiatric manifestations.
-This drug works as a chelating agent and as an inhibitor of copper absorption from the GI tract.[16]
+Ammonium tetrathiomolybdate is an investigational chelating drug used at the University of Michigan as an initial treatment for patients who present with neurologic or psychiatric manifestations.
+This drug works as a chelating agent and as an inhibitor of copper absorption from the GI tract.
+[24]

 Penicillamine (Cuprimine, Depen)